-While all three activities involve the ocean and the breath, they are all somehow unique in their own way yet can be very complimentary to each other.
+While all three activities involve the ocean and the breath, they are all somehow unique in their way yet can be very complimentary to each other.

 Snorkeling provides you with an unlimited air supply to explore the ocean from the surface while breathing through a snorkel.
 Scuba diving involves diving with specific equipment that allows you to breathe underwater for a certain amount of time.

-Freediving is diving on a breath-hold and your underwater experience will be defined mostly by how long you can hold your breath for and a few other factors.
+Freediving is diving on a breath-hold and your underwater experience will be defined mostly by how long you can hold your breath and a few other factors.